I Want To...

 To change the size of the opening between the two parts of the stomach (stoma), the inner surface of the band can be adjusted by adding or removing saline.
 The band is connected by a tube to a reservoir placed beneath the skin during the intitial surgery.
 Later, the surgeon can control the amount of saline in the band by piercing the reservoir through the skin with a fine needle.
 This is a simple, same-day procedure performed in the doctor's office.

-The minimally-invasive sleeve gastrectomy is much like the biliopancreatic diversion with duodenal switch procedure.
-Patients are left with a smaller stomach that still is connected in the normal anatomical way.
+With the minimally-invasive sleeve gastrectomy, patients are left with a smaller stomach that still is connected in the normal anatomical way.
 The stomach that remains is larger than a gastric bypass pouch, but much smaller than the normal human adult stomach.
 This causes restriction and a possible decrease in appetite due to gut hormones released by the removed fundus.
 The pylorus is preserved, so most patients should not experience "dumping syndrome."
 The procedure has no malabsorption and in theory, less nutritional deficiencies, as there is no bypassed intestine.

 The laparoscopic sleeve gastrectomy may be used as a stage procedure to induce weight loss for patients who are at a higher risk for complications if the entire gastric bypass or duodenal switch operation is done at the same time.
 The patient would then need a second operation in three to six months, after significant weight loss causes their risk of complications to decrease.